International Grit: U.S. and Italian Forces Conquer Norwegian Foot March at Camp Darby

 |0

-This work, International Grit: U.S. and Italian Forces Conquer Norwegian Foot March at Camp Darby [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, International Grit: U.S. and Italian Forces Conquer Norwegian Foot March at Camp Darby, by Chiara Mattirolo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-International Grit: U.S. and Italian Forces Conquer Norwegian Foot March at Camp Darby